 Located in suburban Indianapolis, The Nicholson House was also formerly known as the Rand Family Home.
-This gothic mansion has become a landmark in the state.
-It is popular not only for its beauty but also for its haunted reputation.
+This gothic mansion has become a landmark in the state, becoming well known as one of the most haunted places in Indiana.

 Ghosts of The Nicholson House